 In May 2018, QUU and Parasyn commenced their journey of liberating QUU’s disparate SCADA and other process information system data into one centralised industrial data lake.
+Visit our Industrial Automation page here for more information about our Industrial Automation services.

 The chosen technologies for this undertaking were selected from the Aveva APM product suite including eDNA Historian and Intelligence.
 On October 21st 2019, after standing up two data centres, managing 75 Terabytes of historical source data, testing a fully redundant infrastructure and server software applications, the 500,000-point Enterprise Historian system went live actively collecting real time data.